-A reading course that focuses on issues of faith, economics, ethics, and Latin American liberation theology.
-Part of the course will involve spending time with a Mexican family, experiencing first-hand everyday life at the Border.
+This reading course which focuses on issues of faith, economics, ethics, and Latin American liberation theology, will involve spending time with a Mexican family, experiencing first-hand everyday life at the Border.
 (See ET 04663).

 CM 04511 MODERN JUDAISM

 Through a study of Judaism in its historical context, the basic concepts of Judaism will be examined.
 An understanding of what it means to be Jewish, an appreciation of the Jewish experience in history, and an awareness of the special issues and problems facing Judaism today will be explored.
 Instruction in this course is funded by the Jewish Chautauqua Society and the instructor will be a rabbi from the Memphis area.
 (See CH 04511).